GenomicsAotearoa/Pangenome-Graphs-Workshop/docs/2_Tools_and_setup.md

     rm slurm*.out
     ```

-    Use the cat command to combine genomes into a single fasta file
+    Use the `cat` command to combine genomes into a single fasta file:

     ```
     cat *_genomic.fna > 5NM.fa